 Quality & Outcomes

-Penn is one of the top five centers for thoracic aortic, abdominal aortic and carotid stent grafting in the nation, Penn is among a handful of centers leading the movement towards endovascular surgery.
+As one of the top five centers for thoracic aortic, abdominal aortic and carotid stent grafting in the nation, Penn is among a handful of centers leading the movement towards endovascular surgery.
 Members of the Division of Vascular Surgery and Endovascular Therapy are involved in advanced FDA trials to investigate new ways to treat abdominal and thoracic aortic aneurysms.

 Intravascular ultrasound, angiography, 3D image reconstruction and image-based guidance are integrated and controlled by the operative team at tableside to streamline and optimize endovascular interventions.